subham-kumar-sah/react_hooks/README.md

 Use State:

---> The initial value of useState will initialize the state value when we re- render the compoment by the use of arrow function and then returning the value will initialize only once and then it won't, this would be helpful in some complex computation(generally not preferred).
+--> The value of useState will be initialized only once in case of arrow functions are used for initializing the value as the arrow function will run only once, but in case of regular functions if we try to initialize with it, then it will be rendered every time setState is used.
 Ex: const [count, setCount] = useState(()=>{
 return 0;
 })